tyanai/vManager-Plugin-Jenkins/README.md

 **Email**

-The email feature comes in this plugin is making use of the vManager Server Email capability.
-Please make sure that Sendmail package is installed on your Linux machine where the vManager server is installed if you would like to use this capability.
+The email feature comes in this plugin is making use of the Verisium Manager Server Email capability.
+Please make sure that Sendmail package is installed on your Linux machine where the Verisium Manager server is installed if you would like to use this capability.

 **Bring the summary report yourself (view mode only)**

-As the vAPI runs under the vManager server account, it can introduce a limitation when trying to get access to coverage or vPlan data.
+As the vAPI runs under the Verisium Manager server account, it can introduce a limitation when trying to get access to coverage or vPlan data.
 In such cases, the vAPI can\'t be used for getting the report, and the user have the option to generate the report himself using batch command.
-This option is only available for users with vManager version **19.09** and above as the report generated must have a very specific format that can only be achieved by adding the flag \"-jenkins true\" within the batch command -- which only supported starting 19.09.
+This option is only available for users with Verisium Manager version **19.09** and above as the report generated must have a very specific format that can only be achieved by adding the flag \"-jenkins true\" within the batch command -- which only supported starting 19.09.
 In order for the plugin